How to Use RepTrack's Cycle Tracking: Setup, Check-Ins, and Symptom-Based Coaching

 The cycle tracking system gets smarter with data.
 After 2-3 cycles of consistent logging, RepTrack can predict your energy patterns, correlate your symptoms with specific cycle phases, and adjust its coaching proactively.

-For example, if your logs consistently show energy dropping to 2/5 on cycle days 25-28, RepTrack learns this and proactively suggests lower-intensity training on those days in future cycles — before you report feeling drained.
+For example, if your logs consistently show energy dropping to 2/5 in the days before your period, RepTrack surfaces that pattern so you can plan around it — and on the days you actually log those symptoms, it offers (never forces) a lighter session.
+It's your pattern driving the suggestion, not a calendar rule.
 But this only works with consistent input.
 Logging 5 fields every other day is less useful than logging 2 fields every day.
 Frequency beats completeness.

 Apple Health Sync